 The bitters will last indefinitely when stored in an airtight container in a dark spot.

-This recipe was featured in our Bringing Bitters Back story.
+This recipe was featured as part of our Bringing Bitters Back project.